 - Yoga is a great form of stress relief.
 And regular practice can help produce mental clarity and calmness.

 - Yoga is also excellent for enhancing self-awareness.
 Indeed, studies show that yogis have a more developed ‘superior parietal cortex’.
 This is an area of the brain which is involved in directing attention.

 So next time you are struggling to pay attention in that weekly meeting.
 Consider signing up for some yoga.
-As always, seek out the best and most supportive practitioners to support you.
 Find out which style most suits your needs, and begin to enjoy both the physical and mental benefits of yoga for yourself.